2-REC/unity-state-engine-graphview/README.md

 	- If need more than 1 state, can use "Children" states, in which case the state should not be "restartable".
 	- If "Next" state and no "Children" states, the next state is automatically pre-loaded for faster transition.

-- Exit Scene:
+- Leave:
-	- To exit current graph and start state in another graph.
+	- To exit the current graph and switch to another scene (typically in another graph).
-	- Call "Leave" to switch to exit scene.
+	- Call "Leave" to load an exit scene (providing the scene name).
-		! - TODO: handle more than 1 exit scene per state ("LeaveGraph" connections?).
+		- If no scene name is provided, the application is terminated.
+	- The scene corresponding to the provided scene name must be in the project build settings.

 ## Process